VaibhavUpreti/hugo-blog/content/blog/community-bonding-period-gsoc.md

-One week prior to the start of coding period I had a detailed call with my mentor [Aboobacker](https://github.com/tachyons) and [Vedant](https://github.com/vedant-jain03), where he showed us the behind the scenes at CircuitVerse, the server config - general workflows, monitoring tools, basically we gave a comprehensive tour of the server infrastructure.
+One week prior to the start of coding period I had a detailed call with my mentor [Aboobacker](https://github.com/tachyons) and [Vedant](https://github.com/vedant-jain03), where he showed us the behind the scenes at CircuitVerse, the server config - general workflows, monitoring tools, basically he gave a comprehensive tour of the server infrastructure.
 In addition to this, we had a discussion about the timeline of my project and the order of tasks.